apache/druid/docs/development/extensions-core/druid-basic-security.md

 druid.auth.authenticator.<authenticatorName>.<authenticatorProperty>
 ```

-The authenticator configuration examples in the rest of this document will use "MyBasicMetadataAuthenticator" or "MyBasicLDAPAuthenticator" as the name of the authenticators being configured.
+The remaining examples of authenticator configuration use either `MyBasicMetadataAuthenticator` or `MyBasicLDAPAuthenticator` as the authenticator name.

 #### Properties for Druid metadata store user authentication